 A set of guidelines and procedures for engaging stakeholders in a process of sustained change management over time.
-Establishing a team for Governance ensures that a DAM system will remain relevant to the sets of users it is supposed to serve.
+Establishing a team for governance ensures that a DAM system will remain relevant to the sets of users it is supposed to serve.
 LEARN MORE

-Where hardware or software is located and operated; this could be at your location, a partner location, a cloud data center, or a combination of these.
+Where hardware or software is located and operated.
+This could be at your location, a partner location, a cloud data center, or any combination of these.
 LEARN MORE

-An extension of the standard HTTP web protocol similar which encrypts web traffic for enhanced data security.
+An extension of the standard HTTP web protocol that encrypts web traffic for enhanced data security.

-Making use of a combination of on-premises and cloud options, such as having a copy of your files in the cloud as your backup while your main active storage is in the walls of your building.
+Hybrid systems use a combination of on-premises and cloud options, such as having a copy of your files in the cloud as your backup while your main active storage is in the walls of your building.
 LEARN MORE

 The process of importing content into a DAM during which the system analyzes technical information from each file and users enter additional metadata.

 Ingress / Egress

 Refers to incoming or uploading (ingress) and outgoing or downloading (egress) of content from server storage.
 Often used in pricing models for cloud environments that store content.
 This refers to content coming and going through the server environment and the bandwidth required to manage that activity.

 Measurable values that demonstrate the effectiveness of achieving key strategic objectives, for example, speeding up the time it takes to locate specific assets by X% will save Y hours over a year, or tracking the number of times files are downloaded suggests reuse rather than reshoots.